 Cohabitation is the same thing as marriage.
 While very similar, cohabitation and marriage are very different as well.
 Married couples receive asset protection and tax breaks when married.
 Unfortunately, in the United States, cohabiting couples do not have the same privileges.

-Cohabitation is bad.
+Thus, in a lot of cases, Cohabitation is bad.
 Cohabitation could be the best situation for a couple.
 It could also go wrong.
 Like a marriage, cohabitation depends on the people involved.
-The only inherently ‘bad’ thing about cohabitating is the lake of legal support compared to marriage.
+The only inherently ‘bad’ thing about cohabitating is the lack of legal support compared to marriage.

 What steps should unmarried parents take to ensure they are considered the legal parents of their child?

-Make sure both parents are listed on the child’s birth certificate.
-A parent’s name can be added to a birth certificate through a state’s Bureau of Vital Statistics.
-In some places unmarried fathers must sign an affidavit or acknowledgement of paternity.
+If you are unmarried parents, you should make sure that you are considered the legal guardian of your child.
+Thus, it is possible that parent’s name can be added to a birth certificate through a state’s Bureau of Vital Statistics.
+Additionally, in some places unmarried fathers must sign an affidavit or acknowledgement of paternity.
 While this isn’t required in all places, it is a good idea to do.
 Writing, signing, and notarizing a statement that acknowledges the father’s paternity is an added step that can come in handy later on down the road.
 This statement can also be legally filed along with the child’s birth certificate.